3scale-archive/xcflushd/README.md

 You could also specify a particular `KEY_ID` to check against.

-If you have a key file with name "<KEY_ID>.asc" in the project's root directory it can be imported into the keyring (provided it is not there already) by using the parameter `TRUST_KEY_FILE=1`.
+If you have a key file with name `<KEY_ID>.asc` in the project's root directory it can be imported into the keyring (provided it is not there already) by using the parameter `TRUST_KEY_FILE=1`.

+If you want to avoid downloading the image, use `DOWNLOAD=0`.
+This is strongly discouraged, please see above the information about the `verify` target.

 Run `make info` to get the current values of these and other variables.